 - Retail stores which experienced a significant decrease in sales

 - Manufacturing companies are unable to reach full capacity because of supply chain disruptions

 - Nonprofit organizations that saw their donations decline

 - Personal care businesses

-- Businesses that have been required to operate in a reduced capacity
+- Businesses required to operate under reduced capacity

 - Businesses forced to comply with new safety protocols

 - Businesses that experienced increased costs due to COVID-19

 In addition to these examples, any business that was fully or partially suspended by a government order or that experienced a significant decline in gross receipts due to COVID-19 may be eligible for the ERC.
 Estimated Employee Retention Tax Credit Los Angeles Ca 90028